salt-formulas/salt-formula-watchdog/README.rst

 watchdog hardware will cause the reset.
 In the case of the software watchdog the ability to reboot will depend on the state of the machines and interrupts.

-This formula installs and configure watchdog daemon...
+This formula installs and configure watchdog daemon

 Sample Pillars
 ==============